ovh/docs/pages/platform/public-cloud/resize_of_an_instance/guide.en-asia.md

 ### Template Selection Tab (Flavor Choice)

-This section shows the current templace (old flavor) and allows you to select a new template (new flavor) for the instance resource.
+This section shows the current template (old flavor) and allows you to select a new template (new flavor) for the instance resource.

 ![public-cloud](images/flavorchoice.png){.thumbnail}